Bertrand Baguette: Super GT

 Baguette was retained at the Real Racing team for 2021, with the No. 17 Honda now sponsored by Astemo following the merger of Keihin into the company.
-The Belgian, still partnering Tsukakoshi, won the Fuji 500km race, the longest of the season, after starting only eleventh.
+The Belgian, still partnering Tsukakoshi, won the Fuji 500 km race, the longest of the season, after starting only eleventh.
 The pair also managed to score another podium in Sugo together with two further top-five finishes.
 They entered the final round with a chance to win the championship, eight points off the lead, but early contact ended their race and they ultimately finished sixth in the standings.

 After eight years that saw him earn four victories, seven podiums and two pole positions, Baguette announced he would leave Honda at the end of the 2021 season.

 For the 2022 season, Baguette was signed by Nissan to drive for the famous Team Impul run by the legendary Kazuyoshi Hoshino.
 This move came after Nobuharu Matsushita made the exact opposite way around, taking the vacant seat left by Baguette on the n°17 Real Racing Honda.
 2022 would also see the brand new Nissan 400Z taking part in Super GT's top class.

-The combination of Team Impul, the new Nissan Z, Baguette and his teammate Kazuki Hiramine proved to be a great succes as they managed to lead the Calsonic-liveried n°12 Nissan to the Super GT title.
+The combination of Team Impul, the new Nissan Z, Baguette and his teammate Kazuki Hiramine proved to be a great success as they managed to lead the Calsonic-liveried n°12 Nissan to the Super GT title.
 This crown was the first for Hoshino's legendary squad since 1995.
 During all season, the pair fought at the top of the field, scoring 4 podiums, with one of them being an incredible victory in the 5th round at Suzuka that saw Baguette and Hiramine starting deadlast on the grid, overtaking the n°17 Astema NSX for the lead with only 3 laps to go.

 Eventually, the Calsonic Z was crown champion with 70.5 points, 4.5 points ahead of the n°3 Nismo Z of Katsumasa Chiyo & Mitsunori Takaboshi.

 This title was the first for Bertrand Baguette after nine season competing in Super Gt GT500 class.

 For the 2023 season, Nissan announced an unchanged lineup, with Baguette and Hiramine retained to defend their title, now driving the n°1 Calsonic Z.